WrestleMania Backlash (2022): Main event

 In the main event, Drew McIntyre and RK-Bro (Randy Orton and Riddle) faced The Bloodline (Roman Reigns, Jey Uso, and Jimmy Uso) (accompanied by Paul Heyman) in a six-man tag team match.
 During the match, Reigns and McIntyre brawled in the ring.
 As Reigns knocked Riddle off the apron, McIntyre performed a Claymore Kick on Reigns.
 Riddle performed a Floating Bro on Jey for a nearfall.
 Jey performed an Elevated neckbreaker on Riddle, but Orton broke up the pin.
 At ringside, Reigns leapt off the ring steps and performed a Superman Punch on Orton.
 McIntyre attempted a Powerbomb on Reigns through the announce table, but Jimmy saved Reigns and took a Glasgow Kiss from McIntyre.
 Reigns took advantage and performed an Uranage Slam on McIntyre.
 Back in the ring, Riddle performed an RKO on Jey from the top rope.
 Reigns had made a quick tag before Riddle performed the RKO, thus after Riddle stood up, Reigns performed a Spear on Riddle to win the match.

-Reception

-The Main event and Cody vs Seth both received 4.5 stars, the highest of the night.
-Meanwhile, Bobby Lashley vs Omos was the lowest rated at 1.5 stars.
-Charlotte vs Ronda received 4.25 stars, AJ Styles vs Edge received 3.25 stars, and Happy Corbin vs Madcap Moss received 2.25 stars.